zzalscv2/FFEA/INSTALL.md

   * `USE_FAST`    (default ON) will try to find the best compiler flags in terms of performance.
   * `USE_OPENMP`  (default ON) will enable OpenMP parallel calculations.
-  * `USE_OMP_MODE` (default 1) where:

-    - 0 is for ` USE_OPENMP=OFF `.
-    - 1 uses all the threads within blobs.
-The only option to get OMP parallism if simulating a single body.
-    - 2 uses one thread per blob.
-Performs significantly better if there is more than a single body.

   * `BUILD_DOC`    (default TRY) where: